Add features weights to a conservation planning problem. Specifically,

 )

-# create multi-zone problem with maximum features objective,
+# create multi-zone problem with maximum number of targets met objective,

 # with 10% representation targets for each feature, and set